Table of Contents

 Our Priority

-What will we prioritize to extend success in 2024-25?
+What will we prioritize to extend success in 2025-26?

-Provide an Inclusive, Nurturing Environment
+Providing an Inclusive, Nurturing Environment with Restorative Practices

 Why is this a priority?